JoshDoody/joshdoody.github.io/book.md

 * * *

-## Why is are you giving this away for free?
+## Why are you giving this away for free?

 I like helping people, and this is another way I can help people by making sure everyone has access to my book.